JUST one SPOT REMAINING! BOOK NOW!

 The Bow Yoho Traverse - a new Wapta Classic!

 For decades, the Wapta Traverse has had a legendary reputation as a destination for ski mountaineering.
 Really, it has it all: an excellent hut system, perfect terrain for traverses, and easy access to excellent ski mountaineering objectives.
 The best time of the year is late March to late April when the snowpack is settled and you can still count on dry powder runs; this trip is right in that perfect window.

 A near neighbour, the Bow-Yoho Traverse, crosses the Wapta at about a 90 degree angle.
 It is just as good, but it has only gained popularity recently, with the addition of the ACC's most deluxe hut yet: the Richard and Louise Guy Hut.
 Situated between Bow and Stanley Mitchell Huts it turns a daunting 12+ hr day into two short days.

 This new hut also provides a staging point for objectives around the Des Poilus Glacier zone: Mt.
 Collie, Mt.
 Des Poilus, and Yoho Peak are a few of the options that previously required either very long days from huts, or a high camp.
 Now you’ve got the state-of-the-art Guy Hut to return to at the end of the day!
-We will spend two nights at the Bow Hut, two nights at the Guy Hut, and a final two nights at Stanley Mitchell Hut.
+We will spend our first nights at the Bow Hut, two nights at the Guy Hut, and a final two nights at Stanley Mitchell Hut.